 The pace of lessons is quick and children produce more work than in a standard class.
 We see children make rapid progress in Power Groups.

 We have specialist teachers for music, art and PE (and Spanish in KS2).
 Children have the opportunity to learn from teachers who are knowledgeable and enthusiastic about their subjects.
 Specialist teachers ensure that children receive high-quality tuition in their subject.
 An example of this can be found in Spanish, where we are currently the National Spanish Bee Champions.

 At Gladstone, we use a locally agreed syllabus to teach R.E.
 (Religious Education).

 We follow the Cambridgeshire P.S.H.E.
 (Personal, Social, Health, Education) Scheme.

 Every 8 weeks the Academy has an Enrichment Week.
-These weeks when children have the entitlement to take part in different activities, projects and educational visits to support their learning in the classroom.
+These are weeks when children have the entitlement to take part in different activities, projects and educational visits to support their learning in the classroom.
 These help build a range of memorable experiences for children linked with their learning and to build cultural capital.